jstowers/berkeley-data-structures/hw05-heap-trie/README.md

 2. __root node__ is the greatest value in a max heap.
 The root node is the smallest value in a min heap.

-### Alternative Heap Implementations
+### Heap Implementations

-An array implementation is the most common.
+1. array - most common

-An alternate implementation is to use linked nodes.
+2. linked nodes - more intensive implementation, requires 3x memory because of next and previous pointers